 Forming new identity

 Let’s pretend you joined Greenpeace.
-It all started with a small donation, then some type of fun event (lots of new friends), and, before you know it, you are sitting in a little boat protesting Shell’s drilling in the polar region while your education and career are put on hold.
+It all started with a small donation, then some fun event (lots of new friends), and, before you know it, you are sitting in a little boat protesting Shell’s drilling in the polar region while your education and career are put on hold.

-Compare that to, let’s say, a controlling karate teacher who is verbally and physically abusive toward his students while expecting total admiration and obedience in return, who makes them think like they are the only group of people who are about to know some special secret that will put both Terminator and Rambo to shame.
+Compare that to a controlling karate coach who is verbally and physically abusive toward his students, expecting total admiration and obedience in return.
+He makes them feel like they are the only group of people who are about to know some special secret that will put both Terminator and Rambo to shame.

 Whether his motives here are financial or a simple desire to control and feel superior, there is no doubt he is using the mind manipulation techniques mentioned above.